 Apx.
 5,500 towing vessels and 31,000 barges comprise the US domestic fleet.
 These vessels provide job and career opportunities for more than 50,000.

-The Subchapter M regulations will affect thousands of vessels across the maritime industry.
-All companies operating towing vessels must have a Certificate of Inspection from the USCG starting with 25% of their fleet by July 22nd, 2019 to 100% of their fleet being inspected by July 19th, 2022.
+The Subchapter M regulations which affects thousands of vessels across the US maritime industry went into effect in July 2019.
+All companies operating towing vessels must have a Certificate of Inspection from the USCG for 100% of their fleet being inspected by July 19th, 2022.

-The Tug and Barge Crew Member Training Program which is self-paced and completely on-line.
-Any applicant who completes the Crewmember Program for Towing Vessels – Subchapter M (On-Line) course and presents the certificate of training within one year of completion will satisfy the Subchapter M training requirements of 46 CFR 140.505, 515,645 and 915 for Towing Vessels.
+Successful completion of the Crewmember Program for Towing Vessels – Subchapter M (On-Line) course will satisfy the Subchapter M training requirements of 46 CFR 140.505, 515,645 and 915 for Towing Vessels.

 Intro to Lifesaving and Firefighting on Tugs, Lifesaving, Fire Protection